btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 coverImage: "/images/BTCPayServer1.4.0.png"
 ---

-At BTCPay Server, the year 2022 starts out with a bang!
+At BTCPay Server, the year 2022 starts with a bang!
 We are today releasing **BTCPay Server version 1.4.0**.
 This release is our biggest UX improvement in four years, and it will change the way you are onboarded and navigating BTCPay.

 **BTCPay Server 1.4.0** is a major update that includes multiple items ranging from our massive UI revamp, new features, updates to our [Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/) and several bug fixes.
-We won't cover them all in this release post, but as usual, the high-time preference crowd can view the [full Changelog](https://github.com/btcpayserver/btcpayserver/releases) directly.
+We won't cover them all in this release post, but the high-time preference crowd can view the [full Changelog](https://github.com/btcpayserver/btcpayserver/releases) directly.

 To update, simply navigate to your **Server Settings > Maintenance** tab and click **Update** or type *btcpay-update.sh* in the command line.